-Nile was later hired by his Uncle Bentley as a production assistant.
+Nile Evans ” I was later hired by his Uncle Bentley as a production assistant.
 Soon after, his Uncle Bentley took him under his wing as a writers’ apprentice on the hit television series, The Jamie Foxx Show.
 Nile worked his way through different ranks, from being an apprentice, writers assistant and as an on-set punch-up writer, meeting different comedians and A-listers in the process.
-Later on, he met Nick Cannon through his Uncle Bentley.
-Nile and Nick started developing different projects and produced the show that is now called Wild’n Out.
+Later on, he I Nick Cannon through my Uncle Bentley.
+Nick and I started developing different projects and produced the show that is now called Wild’n Out.
 Shedding light on so many different comedians, like Kevin Hart and Katt Williams.

 Question #2: Was being in the entertainment industry your dream?

 Absolutely! says Nile Evans, saying that he wanted to be in the entertainment industry since he was 12 years old, he went on to say ” He never wanted to be a doctor or lawyer”.
 Ever since he saw Spike Lee in the film”Do The Right Thing,” he knew exactly what he wanted to do.
 Also, fortunately having his uncle to guide him and placing him at the starting point of his career, he was able to go wherever he wanted in the line of producing.